abeikugit/py4software/README.md

 # ToBinary
-python 3 piece of code to convert binary to decimal and decimal to python.
+python code is converting binary to decimal.

 ## to convert x decimal value to binary
 use the 'decimal_to_binary' function and pass in your value as a parameter.